 And here are just a few ways to enjoy them…

 Take a Gem lettuce, halve it and then halve again so you have four quarters.
 Place the lettuce on a baking tray, drizzle with olive and season with salt and black pepper.
 Place under the grill at a medium temperature and grill until the leaves start to brown.

 These make a great appetiser if everyone else around you is snacking on crisps, or other savoury snacks, before dinner.
 Kale crisps are incredibly simple to make and are guaranteed to become a firm favourite.
-Try my simple kale crisp recipe (if you can even call it a recipe!)
+Try our simple kale crisp recipe (so simply you can hardly call it a recipe.)